Sparrows & the Scope of Christian Love

 Truly I tell you, just as you did it to one of the least of these… you did it to me.

-Jesus identified personally with those considered lowly and lesser, with outcastes and the impure, with those suffering and downtrodden.
-To harm anymals is to work against God.
 To help the downtrodden is to work with and for God: “just as you did not do it to one of the least of these, you did not do it to me” (Matthew 25:45).
-When we help the oppressed, we work with God and when we open our hearts to the oppressed, we open our hearts to God: “Whoever welcomes one such child in my name welcomes me” (Matthew 18:5).
+When we help the oppressed, we walk alongside Jesus, and when we open our hearts to the oppressed, we open our hearts to God: “Whoever welcomes one such child in my name welcomes me” (Matthew 18:5).

 A hen rescued from the egg industry is well cared for and handled respectfully at a vegan anymal sanctuary in Australia.
 (We Animals Media)